 Sheets are a wonderful way to get LOTS of fabric for a reasonable price.
 Do you remember when PBK had Liberty of London sheets???
 I saw those in the catalog and knew that I would buy them; the trick was being patient enough for them to go on sale.

 Good Liberty prints are upwards of $20 a yard at the fabric store.
 These sheets (actually, this is a twin duvet cover) yielded me the equivalent of 5 yards of 60″ wide fabric.
 That’s probably over $100 worth if you pay retail.
 I can’t remember what I bought the duvet cover for, but it is nowhere near $100.

-For example this duvet cover is on clearance for $9.99… you can get 5 yards of fabric out of it!!!
-It would be the perfect print to make a girls skirt or dress, or add as an accent to a pillow.
+For example, this duvet cover is on clearance for $9.99.
+You can get 5 yards of fabric out of it!!!
+It would be the perfect print to make a girl’s skirt or dress or add an accent to a pillow.

-Traci of Amazing Mae is a good friend of mine and has lots of ideas on her blog for sewing with sheets.
+Traci of Amazing Mae is a good friend of mine and has many ideas on her blog for sewing with sheets.
 She always amazes me with her creativity and the things that she thinks to sew with.
 She uses both vintage sheets and new ones.

 These Road Trip Pillowcases are a favorite project of mine.
 You can get the info here.